Voice and Sight Tags

 The City of Boulder and OSMP have chosen DocuPet, its pet licensing program provider, as its new Voice & Sight tag administrator.
 If you completed the initial Voice & Sight education requirement after Jan.
 1, 2015, you will receive an email from DocuPet with renewal instructions.

 If you completed the Voice & Sight Education Class prior to Jan.
 1, 2015, you will be required to update your education certification before renewing.
-Instructions for updating your education certification will be provided via email from OSMP beginning the week of Dec.
-9, 2020.
-Emails with a link to the Voice and Sight Tag refresher course will be sent throughout the week of Dec.
-9 to limit connectivity and access issues.
-Some people who are registered in the Voice and Sight Program and have opted out of emails or are using different emails may not receive an update about the class.
-If you do not receive an email by Monday, Dec.
+Instructions for updating your education certification were provided via email from OSMP beginning the week of Dec.
+9, 2019.
+Some people who are registered in the Voice and Sight Program and have opted out of emails or are using different emails may not have received an update about the class.
+If you did not receive an email by Monday, Dec.
 16, please contact OSMP at 303-441-3440.
-To renew your eligibility by attending an in-person class, click the blue button above and register for an upcoming session.

 See the options below for registering.